garden-io/garden/docs/reference/commands.md

 **Deletes running services.**

 Deletes (i.e. un-deploys) the specified services.
-Note that this command does not take into account any services depending on the deleted service, and might therefore leave the project in an unstable state.
+Deletes all services in the project if no arguments are provided.
+Note that this command does not take into account any services depending on the deleted service/services, and might therefore leave the project in an unstable state.
 Running `garden deploy` will re-deploy any missing services.

 Examples:

-    garden delete service my-service # deletes my-service
+    garden delete service my-service # deletes my-service garden delete service            # deletes all deployed services in the project

 | Supported in workflows |   |
 | ---------------------- |---|